McMeny/SnipOCR/README.md

 # blou

- A code share space for blou's software development
+ A mobile cloud space for blou's software development & code